Article Summary

 As with traditional savings accounts, if you have earned at least $10 in interest from a CD account during a calendar year, your bank will report it to the IRS.[8]

-How much taxes you owe will depend on your federal income tax rate, which currently has seven brackets from 10% to 37%[9].
+How much taxes you owe may depend on your federal income tax rate, which currently has seven brackets from 10% to 37%.[9]
 Your bracket depends on the amount of your taxable income and your filing status.

 In addition, depending on where you live, you may also need to pay state taxes on your CD interest.

-Typically, you must pay taxes on CD interest in the years that interest payments are posted to your account — even if the CD hasn't matured yet[10]
+Typically, you must pay taxes on CD interest in the years that interest payments are posted to your account — even if the CD hasn't matured yet.[10]

 Your bank will report your earned interest to the federal government using IRS Form 1099-INT and will send you a copy for your records.
-You must report interest on your IRS tax return on Line 2 of Form 1040.

 You can defer the taxes on your CD accounts by purchasing CDs in a 401(k) or IRA.
-Typically, the IRS doesn't tax interest earned on savings vehicles in these tax-advantaged retirement accounts until you make a withdrawal[11]
+Typically, the IRS doesn't tax interest earned on savings vehicles in these tax-advantaged retirement accounts until you make a withdrawal.[11]

-What If You Need To Withdraw Early?
+What if You Need To Withdraw Early?

 If your plans change — or you have a financial emergency — you can withdraw your funds from a CD account before it reaches maturity.
 However, the bank will likely impose a penalty.